Photo By Mart Production / Pexels

 In a bong, water acts as a filter, providing you with relatively smooth hits without inhaling impurities like tar, resin, and even butane from lighters.
 They usually have an elongated neck to further smoothen the smoke as it travels from the bowl to your lungs.

 Many stoners choose bongs because of the following:

 Because bongs can use such a little amount of weed, hitting a bowl means you’re making the most of your flower by sucking up all the THC and cannabinoids inside that one little bowl.
 The result is an epic high, which varies from strain to strain.
 Regardless, bongs are usually seen as the most powerful way to get high.
 But which is most effective, big bong rips or little hits?

 You might think that holding the smoke in your lungs for a few seconds will get you higher, but that’s simply not the case.

-Did you know that your lungs can only process so much THC?
-Bet you didn’t!
-Despite popular myth, no matter how long you how a hit, your lungs are only able to transport some much THC to the bloodstream at a time.
+Did you know that your lungs can only process so much THC at a time?
+Despite popular myths, no matter how long you hold the smoke in your lungs and no matter the size of your hit, your lungs can only transport a certain limit of THC to the bloodstream at a time.

 For some, this is a pointless debate.
-So many cannabis users compete and show-off by taking big bong hits.
+So many cannabis users compete and show off by taking big bong hits.
 If you do this, though, you’re wasting not only money but precious bud.